 Sampling variance

 In practice, this problem is optimized on R+ instead of integers for efficiency and simplicity (REF), ignoring the discrete nature of mutation counts.
 This approach essentially transforms observed mutations into a multinomial probability distribution, making model insensitive to the total mutation count.
 Yet the total mutation count plays a critical role in inference.
 Assuming mutations are drawn from an underlying probability distribution (which is the mixture of several mutational signatures), the mutations follow a multinomial distribution.
-The total mutation count is the sample size of the distribution, and affects the variance.
+The total mutation count is the sample size of the distribution, thus affecting the variance of the inferred distribution.

 For instance, 20 mutations of 96 categories give us very little confidence in inferring the underlying mutation distribution.
 If we observed 2,000 mutations, we would have much higher confidence.
 Methods undiscriminating these two scenarios are clearly defective.
 Here, we aim to use a likelihood-based approach to acknowledge the sampling variance and design a tool sensitive to the total mutation count.